moj3ve/paisseon.github.io/README.md

 My repo for open source tweaks.
-You're probably here for my magnum opus, Satella.
+You're probably here for Satella.

+I also have all of Litten's tweaks hosted here in her memory and so others can use them.
+She was the best developer, RIP.